bellroy/elm-actor-framework/README.md

 A factory's signature looks like;

 >```elm
->appActorNames
+>appActors
 >  -> ( Pid, appFlags )
->  -> ( appModel, FrameworkMessage appFlags appAddresses appActorNames appModel appMsg )
+>  -> ( appModel, FrameworkMessage appFlags appAddresses appActors appModel appMsg )
 >```

 We've already handled the type variables we see here when we defined our `Program`.